almondthief/rotary/README.md

 # Rotary Inverted Pendulum
-Honours Thesis Python Code.
+Jupyter notebook Python code for Honours Thesis.
 Simulation and control of a Rotary Inverted Pendulum system (RIP) using Nonlinear Model Predictive Control (NMPC) with Iterative Dynamic Programming (IDP) as the optimisation algorithm adapted and used.

 List of jupyter notebooks provided: